 Not kidding about the mom bit.
 Too bad another generous $10,000 endowment isn’t going to his mummy.
 Instead, Linacre’s alma mater the Swinburne University of Technology gets the financial boost.

 Linacre’s clever pump and storage system was more or less inspired by the painful conditions afflicting Australia’s farming sector.
-Since drought down under could spell life and death for crops, Linacre thinks his irrrigation device will go a long way in harnessing a scarce resource.
+Since drought down under could spell life and death for crops, Linacre thinks his irrigation device will go a long way in harnessing a scarce resource.

 It must be kept in mind that Australia’s geography, while vast and wondrous, is also quite dry.
-Thanks to not having a vast river system akin to what’s found in either of the America’s, Australia has to make do with smart irrigation.
+Thanks to not having a vast river system akin to what’s found in either of the Americas, Australia has to make do with smart irrigation.
 With Linacre’s tool, it just got smarter.
 (Ha!)

 Here’s the man himself doing the explaining: